What is CRM and How It Transforms Business

 Process Automation

-Automatic email sending, task creation on deal stage change, lead distribution among managers, quote and invoice generation.
+Task creation on deal stage change, lead distribution among managers, quote and invoice generation.

 CRM Integrations